apache/flink/docs/setup/config.md

 - `recovery.job.delay`: (Default 'akka.ask.timeout') Defines the delay before persisted jobs are recovered in case of a recovery situation.

+## Environment

+- `env.log.dir`: (Defaults to the `log` directory under Flink's home) Defines the directory where the Flink logs are saved.
+It has to be an absolute path.

 ## Background

 ### Configuring the Network Buffers